 Online Certified Healthcare Simulation Educator (CHSE) Blueprint Review Course

-Gain the confidence and knowledge you need to become a Certified Healthcare Simulation Educator (CHSE) in this one-day, online course presented by the UCF College of Nursing in collaboration with the Society for Simulation in Healthcare (SSH).
+Gain the confidence and knowledge you need to become a Certified Healthcare Simulation Educator (CHSE) in this online, one-day course presented by the UCF College of Nursing in collaboration with the Society for Simulation in Healthcare (SSH).

 8:30 a.m. – 5:00 p.m.
 EST

-*$50 discount for UCF faculty, staff and students.
+*$50 discount for UCF faculty, staff and currently enrolled students.
 No refunds will be given.

-Awarded by SSH upon completion of the online course evaluation.
+Awarded by SSH upon completion of the course evaluation.

-This one-day, online course is designed to build your core knowledge of healthcare simulation principles and practice.
+This online, one-day course is designed to build your core knowledge of healthcare simulation principles and practice.